-23000 à -1492

 Mexican California

-In 1821, Mexico declared its independence and California became Mexican with Monterey as its capital.
-The Mexicans living in Southern California expelled the Spaniards and took over the region, naming it Alta California.
-While the Mexican government favored the destruction of several missions, the oppression of the Indians continued.
-This political change was not accompanied by real social changes and the Californians kept their way of life around the ranchos that were developing.
+In 1821, Mexico declared its independence and California became Mexican.
+Its capital was Monterey.
+The Mexicans living in Southern California expelled the Spaniards and took over the region, which they named Alta California.
+While the Mexican government favors the destruction of several missions, the oppression of the Indians continues.
+This political change was not accompanied by any real social changes, and Californians maintained their way of life around the growing ranchos.

 1833